Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 Generating a *Geographic view*
 ------------------------------

 * Now that our workspace is set up, it is time to generate the *Geographic view*.
 The simplest way is to double click on the graph name in the *Graphs* panel on the left, or else we can also click on the |icon_add_panel| icon.
-Select *Geographic view*, click on *OK*, and the RoadMap view should appear.
+Select *Geographic view*, click on *OK*, and the view should appear.
 Also, the following warning message should pop up:

 .. image:: _images/tutorial02_02b.png
 	:align: center

-.. note:: Because of the nature of the visualization we are aiming for, we suggest switching to the Hybrid view.

 * In order to place the nodes, click on the *Geolocation* tab on the right-hand side of the view.
 Despite the fact that the data includes the latitude and longitude of US cities, the longitude values are not directly usable because they must be negative but they are not, and for that reason, we will use the city names instead.
 Fortunately, they will be sufficient for Google Maps to place the nodes.
 The *geolocation method* will therefore be **By address** and the string property will be **City**: